AndrewHulme/CV/README.md

 #### University of Bristol (September 2012 to June 2016)

-- Mechanical Engineering - Masters, MEng (Hons) - High 2:1
+- Mechanical Engineering - Masters, MEng (Hons) - High 2:1.
-- Studied a variety of modules including several in coding language MATLAB
+- Studied a variety of modules including several in coding language MATLAB.
-- Treasurer for the University of Bristol Engineering Society and member of Engineering Without Borders
+- Treasurer for the University of Bristol Engineering Society and member of Engineering Without Borders.
-- Member of University of Bristol Jazz Orchestra (BUJO) and Symphonia
+- Member of University of Bristol Jazz Orchestra (BUJO) and Symphonia.

 #### The Latymer School (September 2005 to June 2012)

-- A Levels: A*ABB - Mathematics, Further Mathematics, Physics, Music
+- A Levels: A*ABB - Mathematics, Further Mathematics, Physics, Music.
-- Co-founder of Engineering Society
+- Co-founder of Engineering Society.
-- Lead trumpet in four orchestras
+- Lead trumpet in four orchestras.